 When you’re looking to get and gain muscle anywhere, strength training is your friend.
 In other words, you’re going to be lifting a lot of weights.

-Cardio becomes less important when you’re trying to gain weight and muscle, as it burns calories so well and typically promotes a leaner body, low on fat and lower on muscle as well.
+Cardio exercises become less important when you’re trying to gain weight and muscle, as it burns calories so well and typically promotes a leaner body, low on fat and lower on muscle mass as well.

 While you should always incorporate some cardio into your weekly exercise, for this particular goal, reduce cardio to 2 to 3 times a week, for about 20 to 30 minutes.
 Pick exercises low on bursts of high intensity, such as jogging or biking at a steady pace.